Xunnamius/xscripts/MAINTAINING.md

 # 6. Build this package's documentation (AFTER format for correct line numbers).
 npm run build:docs

-# 7. Run all of this package's tests and generate coverage data.
+# 7. Run all of this package's tests and the tests of any package imported by
+# source files in this package, then generate coverage data.
 npm run test:package:all
-# The above only tests the current package if in a monorepo.
-To test the entire
-# monorepo, use the following instead:
-#npm run test:packages:all

-# 8. Perform any renovations, such as synchronizing versions of interdependent
-# packages in a monorepo.
-npm run renovate
-# You can additionally optionally run project-wide sanity and validity checks
-# across the entire repository using the following:
-#npm run lint:project

-# 9. Trigger xrelease locally to publish a new release of this package.
+# 8. Trigger xrelease locally to publish a new release of this package.
 This
 # requires having valid tokens for NPM, GitHub, and Codecov each with the
 # appropriate permissions.
 #
 # Do a dry run first:
 npm run release -- --skip-tasks manual --dry-run
 # Then review CHANGELOG.md and, after making sure the next release includes the
-# commits you're expecting, reset/revert CHANGELOG.md and do the actual release:
+# commits you're expecting, do the actual release:
-npm run release -- --skip-prerelease-tasks
+npm run release -- --skip-tasks manual
 ```

 ## Deprecation and End of Life

-> "Everything that has a beginning has an end, Neo."
->
-> — Agent Smith, The Matrix Revolutions (2003)

 Sometimes, for a variety of reasons, the maintenance window on a project may
 close for good.
 It happens.
 And when it does, there is a need to make clear to